New to PLU or DSS?

 - Make sure that you have appropriate documentation on file with our office.
 Our guidelines for documentation can be found on our documents and forms page, under Documentation Policies.
 A consent for disclosure may be needed to get additional information from your professional assessor regarding accommodations.

-- If you are a new student you must fill out the DSS Registration Form, and the Contract for Services Form.
+- If you are a new student you must fill out the DSS Registration Form, Student Responsibilities in Maintaining Standards and the Contract for Services Form.

 - After all paperwork is filed with the DSS Office, you will be able to sign your Letter of Accommodation that will be sent out to professors.
 After a letter is mailed, students need to meet with each professor receiving a letter to discuss implementation of accommodations.
 A Letter of Accommodation is a document notifying professors of the specific accommodations needed by an individual student.
 Students select which professors to send a letter to based on the accommodations they need for those classes.
 The individual student decides whether or not to disclose his/her specific disability in the letter.